Physiological changes in pregnancy: Gastrointestinal

 Changes in the gastrointestinal (GI) system during pregnancy are caused by the enlarging uterus and hormonal changes of pregnancy.
 Anatomically, the intestine and stomach are pushed up from their original positions by the enlarging uterus.
-While there aren't any intrinsic changes in the sizes of the GI organs, the portal vein increases in size due to the hyperdynamic state of pregnancy.
+While it remains unclear whether there are any intrinsic changes in the sizes of the GI organs in humans, the portal vein increases in size due to the hyperdynamic state of pregnancy.
+However, recent studies suggest that the maternal intestine grows during pregnancy, at least in mice, hence it is likely that similar changes happen during human pregnancy too.

 Elevated levels of progesterone and estrogen mediate most of the functional changes of the GI system during pregnancy.
 Progesterone causes smooth muscle relaxation which slows down GI motility and decreases lower esophageal sphincter (LES) tone.
 The resulting increase in intragastric pressure combined with lower LES tone leads to the gastroesophageal reflux commonly experienced during pregnancy.

 The increased occurrence of gallstones during pregnancy is due to inhibition of gallbladder contraction (as result of increased smooth muscle relaxation mediated by progesterone) and reduced biliary transportation of bile (mediated by estrogen) which results in cholestasis of pregnancy.

 Nausea and vomiting of pregnancy, commonly known as morning sickness, is one of the most common GI symptoms of pregnancy.
 It begins between the 4 and 8 weeks of pregnancy and usually subsides by 14 to 16 weeks.
 The exact cause of nausea is not fully understood but it correlates with the rise in the levels of human chorionic gonadotropin, progesterone, and the resulting relaxation of smooth muscle of the stomach.
 Hyperemesis gravidarum, which is a severe form of nausea and vomiting of pregnancy can lead to nutritional deficiencies, weight loss, electrolytes imbalance and is one of the leading causes of hospitalization in the first trimester of pregnancy.

 Constipation is another GI symptom that is commonly encountered during pregnancy.
 It is associated with the narrowing of the colon as it gets pushed by the growing uterus found adjacent it leading to mechanical blockade.
 Reduced motility in the entire GI system as well as increased absorption of water during pregnancy are thought to be contributing factors.

+Taste, smell, and hunger.
 Dietary cravings and dietary as well as olfactory avoidance of certain types of food are common in pregnancy.
 Although the exact mechanisms of these symptoms are not fully explained, it is thought that dietary cravings may arise from the thought that certain foods might help relieve nausea.
 Pica, which is the intense craving for unusual materials such as clay and ice has also been reported in pregnancy.

 Hemorrhoids and gingival disease are two common pregnancy associated physical findings involving the gastrointestinal system.
 Hemorrhoids arise as a result of constipation and venous congestion that are common in pregnancy.
 Gingival disease is thought to be related to gum softening and edema (swelling from fluid collection) that is mostly observed in pregnancy.
 The mechanism and reason for the gingival changes are poorly understood.